The Awaiting Payments metric in Xero shows the total amount of money that has been invoiced but not yet received from customers.

 The Budget Summary by Type metric provides a breakdown of budgeted amounts for income and expenses by category type.

-The Awaiting Payments Amount metric in Xero shows the total amount of outstanding invoices that have not yet been paid by customers.
-It helps businesses keep track of how much revenue is yet to be received, and which customers need to be chased for payment.
+The Draft Invoices Amount metric in Xero shows the total value of all invoices that have been created but not yet sent to customers for payment.

 The Bank fees metric tracks the charges levied by a company's bank for various services such as transaction fees, overdraft fees, and account maintenance fees.